 5. Unrealistic Social Media Influence

-Social media bombards kids—especially teens—with unrealistic beauty standards and lifestyles.
+Social media bombards kids, especially teens, with unrealistic beauty standards and lifestyles.
 Many struggle with body image issues and self-esteem because they compare themselves to filtered, curated versions of reality.
 Parents can help by promoting self-acceptance and discussing the difference between real life and online illusions.

 6. Information Overload